Thinkful-Ed/WOT-VirtualMemorial-SPA/README.md

 - Search: Special characters cause results issue.

 ### Changelog
+2017.0827
+- UI: Scrolls for "Intro" screen to allow for full text.
+- Search: Autocap for names entered that were set as lowercase.
+- Clipping for stories into image.
+- !!!
+Adjusted login screen to fix clipping
+- !!!
+RWD Review

 2017.08.26
 - Added intro screen to provide info on the memorial & "how-to".
 - Simplified search info "how-to".